TzigoSoft/CostumHotKeyControl/README.md

 # UserHotkey
-A small C # library to set, display and save custom hotkeys.
+A small library to set, display and save custom hotkeys written in C#.

+The Hotkeycontrol is based on A simple hotkey selection control by Telrunya of code project.